 If you don’t have a valid ticket: CZK 1,500 / approximately EUR 63 – the basic fine, which is reduced to CZK 1000 / approximately EUR 42, if you pay immediately or within 15 calendar days of the ticket inspection.

 If you’re a holder of Lítačka season ticket but you don’t have it with you during the ticket inspection: CZK 50 / approximately EUR 2 – applies only to registered Lítačka season ticket holders.
 Additionally, the card must be valid when the inspection was carried out.

 Where do I have to pay the fine?

-If you didn’t pay the inspector on the spot, you’ll have to pay in cash at the headquarters of the Prague Transport Company (Dopravní podnik hlavního města Prahy) at counter number 10 or 11.
+If you didn’t pay the fine on the spot, you’ll have to pay in cash at the headquarters of the Prague Transport Company (Dopravní podnik hlavního města Prahy) or by credit card on their website.

 In cash: Na Bojišti 5, Prague 2 – New Town (Nové Město), counter number 10 or 11.
 Office hours: Monday and Tuesday from 10 a.m. to 5:30 p.m., Wednesday, Thursday and Friday from 8 a.m. to 3 p.m.

 By credit card: DPP – online payment of fines